Sean Bernabe

-Sean Cardona Bernabe (born 1970) is a United States Army lieutenant general who serves as the commanding general of III Armored Corps since October 4, 2022.
-He most recently served as the commanding general of the 1st Armored Division from September 30, 2020 to July 14, 2022.
-He previously served as Deputy Commanding General, United States Army Europe from July to September 2020.
+Education and military career

 Bernabe is a 1992 graduate of the United States Military Academy with a Bachelor of Science degree in electrical engineering.
 He holds a master's degree in military art and science from the School of Advanced Military Studies at the Army Command and General Staff College and a master's degree in national security strategy from the National War College.

+Bernabe served as Deputy Commanding General, United States Army Europe from July to September 2020.

+In May 2024, Bernabe was nominated for assignment as deputy commanding general of United States Army Europe and Africa.